everypolitician/everypolitician/process-overview.md

 * When travis does a successful build of the master branch (which wasn't triggered by a pull request -- that is, because one of the team effectively authenticated this by bringing it into master) more magic happens:

-* the preview website is effectively spidered and the whole site is captured as static files.
+* the preview website is spidered and the whole site is captured as static files.
 That entire collection of files is added as a commit to the `gh-pages` of [viewer-static](https://github.com/everypolitician/viewer-static)

 * the `viewer-static` repo is really a snapshot of the latest, definitive files generated by `viewer-sinatra` -- the difference being that these really are just static files.
-These are hosted at `data.everypolitician.org` (on github -- this is why it's a `gh-pages` brtanch)
+These are hosted at `data.everypolitician.org` (on github -- this is why it's a `gh-pages` branch)

 * At this point the data can be considered published!
 (And the first hit on it will cause it to be cached in RawGit)

 * The static site on everypolitician is automagically updated because it gets its data from `viewer-static`'s `countries.json`

-* The automatically-created staging sites automatically melt away when the pull request that generated them is closed.
-All that remains is the static [everypolitician.org](http://everypolitician.org) and its links to the most recent data.
+* The automatically-created staging sites melt away when the pull request that generated them is closed.
+All that remains is the static [everypolitician.org](http://everypolitician.org) and its links to the data.